 The YouthBuild Program is a comprehensive job-training, education and leadership development program that engages out-of-school and unemployed young adults ages 17-24.
 Throughout the term, YouthBuild participants spend half of their time either on a large-scale construction site learning construction skills and building low-income housing units, or receiving nurse aide training while serving in a healthcare related position with a local nonprofit or health center.
 The remaining time is spent in the classroom working toward earning a high school diploma.

-YouthBuild participants also receive career and college readiness training, leadership development, service learning and civic engagement activities, life skills and healthy lifestyles classes.
+YouthBuild participants receive career and college readiness training, leadership development, service learning and civic engagement activities, life skills and healthy lifestyles classes.
 In addition, they receive intensive career and post-secondary education placement assistance after finishing their term, as well as one year of intensive follow-up services.

 Participants have the opportunity to earn an AmeriCorps Education Award toward their continuing education.
 Click here to view the position description and apply for YouthBuild.